 Administer the assessment over four mornings during the administration dates outlined in the Program of Learning Assessment for Nova Scotia (PLANS) schedule.
-The mornings do not need to be consecutive, but the assessment must be administered in the order of the booklet (i.e., Reading and Writing Day 1 and Day 2 followed by Mathematics Day 1 and Day 2).
+The mornings do not need to be consecutive, but the assessment must be administered in the order of the booklet (i.e., Literacy Day 1 and Day 2 followed by Mathematics/Mathématiques Day 1 and Day 2).

-Reading and Writing, Day 1 and Day 2
+Literacy, Day 1 and Day 2

-Total time per day: 95-120 minutes
+Total time per day: 100-125 minutes

-- 45 minutes for Reading

-- 5-15 minutes for stretch break

-- 45 minutes for Writing

-- Up to 15 minutes extra for all students, if needed, to complete work from that day
+- 45 minutes for Reading - 5-15 minutes for stretch break - 50 minutes for Writing (includes 5 minutes for pre-writing prompt discussion) - Up to 15 minutes extra for all students, if needed, to complete work from that day

-Mathematics/Mathématiques, Day 1 and Day 2
+Mathematics/ Mathématiques, Day 1 and Day 2